Vaadin Copilot

 Getting Started

-See how to Start a Project for more information.
-Be sure to add a Hilla view.
-Also, see the Import to an IDE, and Run an Application documentation.
+See the Start a Project guide for more information.
+Also, see the Import to an IDE, and Run an Application documentation pages.

 Brief Step-by-Step Instructions